shotofcovfefe/questionable-beta/content/about.md

 &nbsp;
 &nbsp;

+Welcome, weary traveller, to my little corner of the interwebs.

-Weary traveller, whilst I can't offer you tea or scones, I invite you to entertain my sketchy musings and sketchier writing at your own leisure.
+Whilst I can't offer you tea or kinship, I invite you to entertain my sketchy musings and sketchier writing at your own leisure.

 __Questionable Beta__ is a blog about climbing and other such stuff, maintained by an enthusiastic but ultimately mediocre boulderer based in London, England.